Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 Chapter 4

-Lay betting is something you won’t find at bookmakers.
+Lay bets are something you won’t find at bookmakers.

 This is already a considerable advantage, making it possible to squeeze out even more and increase the overall profit.